sentinel-hub/eo-learn/CONTRIBUTING.md

 We strive to provide high-quality working code, but bugs happen nevertheless.

-When reporting a bug, please check [here][open-bug-list] whether the bug was already reported.
+When reporting a bug, please check [the issue tracker][open-bug-list] whether the bug was already reported.
 If not, open an issue with the **bug** label and report the following information:

 * Issue description
 * How to reproduce the issue